 The judges were blown away by the high end design in this kitchen.
 Shaynna said: “this is out of town!” and Darren said if it was his home he’d be pretty damn happy, while Neale said it was paradise for anyone that loved cooking – the ultimate comment for a perfectly executed kitchen.

 Coming in second place from Apartment 3 were Hayden & Sara, who created a spacious entertainer kitchen with black & white impact.
-They used ‘Supa Black’ for an entire wall of cabinetry with Bosch ovens, contrasted by ‘Alaskan White Gloss’ drawers and a touch of ‘Burnished Wood’ to conceal their rangehood.
+They used ‘Black Ultramatt’ for an entire wall of cabinetry with Bosch ovens, contrasted by ‘Alaskan White Gloss’ drawers and a touch of ‘Burnished Wood’ to conceal their rangehood.

 Amping up the luxe factor is a large island bench with waterfall ends in Caesarstone’s marble-like ‘Statuario Nuvo’, which was also used for their oversized splashback which extends up to the ceiling.
 Oriented in a different direction to the other contestants, their vast island faces a window with bench seating and storage.
 In their beautiful butler’s pantry, they incorporated Freedom Kitchens’ NEW ‘2020 Black Alumin’ rack shelving, drawing from one of the latest kitchen design trends from Milan.